-Boone Beat for May 25, 2013
+Boone Beat for Dec.
+7, 2013

 The following people, with name, age, address, charge and arresting agency, were booked into the Boone County Jail; charges are preliminary and may be changed subject to review by the Boone County Prosecutor’s Office.